pulumi/docs/content/webinars/advanced-infrastructure-as-code-2020-04-16/index.md

 ---
 # Name of the webinar.
-title: "Infrastructure as Code Workshop"
+title: "Advanced Infrastructure as Code"
-meta_desc: "In this workshop, Luke Hoban shows you the easy way to start using Infrastructure as Code through hands-on labs."
+meta_desc: "Join us on April 16th, 2020 for a deep dive into Infrastructure as Code concepts with Pulumi CTO Luke Hoban."

 # A featured webinar will display first in the list.
 featured: false

-aliases: [ "/events/workshop-san-francisco-2020-04-09" ]

 # If the video is pre-recorded or live.
 pre_recorded: false